 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

-For the purposes of estimation, the recommended practice of the Organisation of Economic Co-operation and Development (OCED) is to use information from those performing R&D where this is available.
+For the purposes of estimation, the recommended practice of the OECD is to use information from those performing R&D where this is available.
 These estimates are considered more reliable than those from surveys of R&D funders.
-This is why, in the UK GERD table, the estimate of businesses’ R&D funded by government is taken from the business enterprise R&D survey rather than the government R&D survey.
+This is why, in the UK GERD datasets, the estimate of businesses’ R&D funded by government is taken from the business enterprise R&D survey rather than the government R&D survey.

 Assessment of user needs and perceptions

 (The processes for finding out about users and uses, and their views on the statistical products.)

 Some users would like more regional data breakdowns and also more detailed information on R&D employees.
 The size of the R&D surveys means that it is very difficult to produce these extra variables as the number of respondents would be so small that they would be considered statistically unreliable.
 The additional cost and burden on respondents is also an important factor in not increasing sample sizes.Back to table of contents

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)